I Love the '80s Strikes Back

-I Love the '80s Strikes Back is a miniseries and the third installment of the I Love the... series on VH1 in which various music and TV personalities reminisce about 1980s popular culture in a mostly humorous manner.
+I Love the '80s Strikes Back is a 1980s nostalgia miniseries and the third installment of the I Love the... series on VH1 in which various music and television personalities reminisce about 1980s popular culture in a mostly humorous manner.
 The series premiered on October 20, 2003, and is a sequel to I Love the '80s.

 The sequel designation is in the reference to The Empire Strikes Back.